An Introduction to Rent Guarantee Insurance 2022

 At Mashroom, we have the benefit of offering our product at a fixed price, for the property not the tenant.
 So if you get a new tenant halfway through your 12 month policy, you’re still covered.

-Our own FCA-regulated product means our policy is ultimately a cheaper option for landlords, removing a lot of additional fees and we offer you the option to pay on a monthly basis.
+Our own FCA-regulated product means our policy is ultimately a cheaper option for landlords, removing a lot of additional fees.

 Our RGI is also one of the most comprehensive available: